hashicorp/terraform-provider-azurerm/website/docs/r/automation_schedule.html.markdown

 * `description` -  (Optional) A description for this Schedule.

-* `start_time` -  (Optional) Start time of the schedule.
+* `start_time` -  (Required) Start time of the schedule.
 Must be at least five minutes in the future.

 * `expiry_time` -  (Optional) The end time of the schedule.